Dick Van Dyke: 1993–2001: Diagnosis Murder

-Van Dyke's film work affected his TV career: the reviews he received for his role as D.A.
-Fletcher in Dick Tracy led him to star as the character Dr. Mark Sloan first in an episode of Jake and the Fatman, then in a series of TV movies on CBS that became the foundation for his popular television drama Diagnosis: Murder.
+Van Dyke's film work affected his TV career: the reviews he received for his role as DA Fletcher in Dick Tracy led him to star as the character Dr. Mark Sloan first in an episode of Jake and the Fatman, then in a series of TV movies on CBS that became the foundation for his popular television drama Diagnosis: Murder.
 The series ran from 1993 to 2001 with son Barry Van Dyke co-starring in the role of Dr. Sloan's son Lieutenant Detective Steve Sloan.
 Also starring on the same show was daytime soap actress Victoria Rowell as Dr. Sloan's pathologist/medical partner, Dr. Amanda Bentley, and Charlie Schlatter in the role of Dr. Sloan's student, Dr. Jesse Travis.

 Van Dyke became a computer animation enthusiast after purchasing an Amiga in 1991.
-He is credited with the creation of 3D-rendered effects used on Diagnosis: Murder and The Dick Van Dyke Show Revisited.
+He is credited with the creation of 3D-rendered effects used on the Diagnosis: Murder episode "Down and Dirty Dead" and The Dick Van Dyke Show Revisited.
 Van Dyke has displayed his computer-generated imagery work at SIGGRAPH, and continues to work with LightWave 3D.

 As an a cappella enthusiast, Van Dyke has sung in a group called "Dick Van Dyke and The Vantastix" since September 2000.
 The quartet has performed several times in Los Angeles as well as on Larry King Live, The First Annual TV Land Awards, and sang the national anthem at three Los Angeles Lakers games including a nationally televised NBA Finals performance on NBC.
 Van Dyke was made an honorary member of the Barbershop Harmony Society in 1999.